-One example of how this demonstration might be made is through a cost benefit analysis showing the expense of other Federal agencies completing work in Alaska without the coordination and expertise of the Commission.
-Through MAP 21 authority, the Commission has begun to spend budgetary resources on behalf of other Federal agencies.
-While this is a good first step, management should continue to actively pursue these opportunities.
-Management should also consider the development of performance metrics to show the value the

-Commission can provide.
-For instance, developing what would be the additional costs another Federal agency would have had to incur to be able to implement programs that the Commission could implement their behalf.
-Further metrics could include how on the Commission was better able to leverage knowledge and experience to make the budgetary dollars go further.
-In other words, the Commission was able to do more because of presence and knowledge.
-This in turn could be described to other agencies on the value of being able to do more with less by employing the Commission.
+Through MAP 21 language the Commission has begun to spend budgetary authority on the behalf of other Federal agencies.
+While this is a good first step, as management continues to pursue these opportunities, management should also consider the development of performance metrics to show the value the Commission provides.
+For instance, developing estimates of the additional costs another Federal agency would incur to implement programs that the Commission could implement on their behalf could demonstrate value added.
+Further metrics could include how the Commission is better able to leverage knowledge, experience, and familiarity with the unique challenges in Alaska to expend budgetary dollars more effectively to obtain greater results.
+This in turn could inform other agencies about the value of being able to do more with less by partnering with the Commission.

-Further, the Commission should leverage its current Grants Monitoring process to provide statistics on the positive impact of previous grants.
+Further, the Commission should leverage its current grants monitoring process to provide statistics on the positive impact of previous grants.
 The Commission should consider performance benchmarking analysis of other grant making agencies within the Federal government.
 Through consideration of this bench-marking process, the Commission can highlight what it does best and develop improvement plans for areas that the Commission is falling behind.
 We recommend the development of bench-marking attributes to mirror the items included in its considered course of actions.